unbxd/Magento-2-Search/README.md

 php bin/magento cache:flush
 ```

-5. Configure module in backend
+5. Configure module in backend.
+In backend you can update the configs , enable / disable a particular feature